-In this collection, we identify the currently available badges that NWP and sites can award and provide two types of criteria: guidance criteria and public criteria.
+In this collection, we identify the currently available badges that NWP and Writing Project sites can award and provide two types of criteria: guidance criteria and public criteria.
 Guidance criteria provide more detail and explanation to guide leaders in awarding the badge.
 Look for the guidance criteria when deciding whether to award a badge.
 Public criteria, which are briefer, are short explanations summarizing a badge for external individuals.
 These are the explanations that are visible when someone outside the network seeks information on a badge.
 When an external viewer clicks on a badge, it will call up the public criteria.

 The Teacher-Consultant Badge